Teen Charged In 8-Year-Old Melissa Ortega's Murder Has Criminal Record For Carjacking And Gun Charges

 CHICAGO (CBS) — The teenager charged with the murder of 8-year-old Melissa Ortega has been in trouble with the law before, having faced previous carjacking and gun charges.

 The CBS 2 Investigators have learned from law enforcement sources – at the time the 16-year-old was arrested for killing Melissa Ortega, he was on probation for a 2021 aggravated carjacking.
-And we’re told this juvenile has also been arrested on a gun charge.READ MORE: After Months Of Finger-Pointing Over Violent Crime, Mayor Lori Lightfoot And Supt.
-David Brown Come Together With State's Attorney Kim Foxx Over 8-Year-Old Melissa Ortega's Murder
+And we’re told this juvenile has also been arrested on a gun charge.READ MORE: 16-Year-Old Boy, 27-Year-Old Xavier Guzman Charged In Murder Of 8-Year-Old Melissa Ortega

 A spokesperson for the Cook County State’s Attorney’s office declined to comment Wednesday night on the teen’s criminal background.